raphaelreyna/emmy/README.md

-# SevenBridges
+# Emmy
-Automate the creation of Docker network topologies.
+Automate the creation of Docker network topologies and analyze them.

 ## Sample YAML file
 The following YAML file would be used for creating a network with the topology {{0, 1, 2}, {2, 3}, {1, 3}}.